$0 Northwest Territories Adoption Quick-Start Checklist

 Medical clearance.
 Your family physician must complete a detailed health statement confirming your physical and mental fitness to parent.
 This is not a standard annual physical — it requires specific questions about conditions, medications, and capacity that your doctor will need time to prepare.
 Book this appointment early and let your doctor know it is for an adoption home study.

 Financial documentation.
-Pay stubs, T4 slips, a household budget, and sometimes a letter of employment are required.
+Pay stubs, tax assessments, and a household budget are requested.
 These are not "background checks" in the security sense, but they are documentation HSS reviews to confirm financial stability.

 Why Starting Early Matters